LionsPhil/prometheus-enviro-sensors/doc/setup-display.md

 The default should rotate through the eCO2, temperature, and relative humidity readings.

-Since this currently just sits running in your terminal <kbd>Ctrl</kbd>+<kbd>C</kbd> to stop it.
+Since this just runs it in your terminal, press <kbd>Ctrl</kbd>+<kbd>C</kbd> to stop it.
 It will automatically turn the display back off on exit.

+### Configure systemd

+To run it automatically, use the `prometheus-enviro-sensors-trend-display.env` and `prometheus-enviro-sensors-trend-display.service` files using the same instructions as for [configuring systemd for the logging](setup-logging.md).

+You will again need to update the path (and possibly user) in the service file.
+Any flags you used above need to go in the environment file.

 ### Customize